maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 <br>

 > [!NOTE]
 > **First-Time Users**: Initial usage might prompt for permission to use "JavaScript via AppleScript" (_or something similair: I'd appreciate receiving a screenshot for mentioning correct text here!_).
-If you'd rather not use JavaScript through AppleScript, consider substituting
+If you'd rather not use via javascript, consider substituting
 >
 >```AppleScript
 >set baseURL to do JavaScript "window.location.href" in front document